TumCucTom/u3core/README.md

 npm run dev
 ```

+Also see the [backend README](code/backend/README.md) for more information on the backend server.

+and the [frontend README](code/frontend/README.md) for more information on the frontend server.

 ### Contributing

 - When contributing your work should always be on a feature branch, linked to an issue.